CQC Quality Statement

 If an adult needs equipment or adaptations to meet their care and support needs, this should be discussed with the prison, approved premises and health care service partners to identify which agency is responsible for providing them.
 Where this relates to fixtures and fittings (for instance a grab rail or a ramp), it will usually be for the prison to deliver this.
 But for specialised and moveable items such as beds and hoists, it may be the local authority that is responsible.
 Aids for adults are the responsibility of the local authority, whilst more significant adaptations would the responsibility of the custodial establishment (see Adult Social Care Prison Service Instruction).

 Care and support plans for those in custodial settings are reviewed in the same way as all other plans (see Review of Care and Support Planning).
-The local authority should also review an individual’s care and support plan each time they enter custody from the community, or are released from custody.
+The local authority should also review an individual’s care and support plan each time they enter custody from the community or are released from custody.

 9. Direct Payments